netglue/zf2-encryption-module/README.md

 Look in the `vendor/netglue/zf2-encryption-module` directory once installed and look at the config files to see what can be altered for your app.

+## Contributing Etc

+Very happy to receive contributions to improve the module.
+Code is hosted on github at [github.com/netglue/zf2-encryption-module](https://github.com/netglue/zf2-encryption-module)

 ## View Scripts

 All of the view scripts are mapped using the `['view_manager']['template_map']` keys with template names prefixed with `netglue-encrypt`